jylhakos/Data-Analysis-and-Visualizations/Amazon Bedrock/README.md

 ### Overview: Choosing the right Amazon AWS infrastructure

 When fine-tuning BERT models at scale, selecting the appropriate AWS resources is critical for balancing performance, cost, and efficiency.
-AWS offers a comprehensive range of compute, storage, and networking solutions optimized for ML workloads.
+Amazon AWS offers various compute, storage, and networking solutions optimized for ML workloads.

 ### Amazon EC2 instance selection for ML training